Permanent Magnet Electron Optics for Low Energy Electron Systems: The Art of Extraordinary Performance from Ordinary Components: Microfocus Beamline design based on an ultracold electron source

 \subsection{DC Accelerator}

-The DC accelerator design of the ultracold electron source is heavily influenced by the many requirements of atom trapping.
-Laser cooling in an electric field poses a limitation on the allowable electric field due to differing Stark shifts of the atomic levels involved in laser cooling.
-For Rb this limit is about \SI{1}{\mega\volt\per\meter} \cite{krenn_stark_1997, franssen_ultracold_dissertation_2019}.
+The DC accelerator design of the ultracold electron source is heavily influenced by the requirements of atom trapping mentioned above.
 Furthermore, like our current ultracold electron source (\cite{franssen_compact_2019}), the proposed injector employs the grating magneto-optical trap \cite{cotter_design_2016, mcgilligan_grating_2017, nshii_surface-patterned_2013}, which necessitates on-axis optical access to the DC accelerator.
-While in our current setup this is achieved through an indium tin oxide coated window as the negative electrode, this introduces issues related to charging of the window \cite{de_raadt_ultracold_2024}, which we overcome in this new design through the use of a cylindrical electrode with a central bore to enable optical access of the trapping laser.
-The design requires a nominal operating voltage of \SI{-40.2}{\kilo\volt} for the electrode in order to produce a \SI{16.6}{\kilo\electronvolt} beam.
-This is because the Rb atoms are situated in between the negative electrode and ground electrode.
-While the "conversion efficiency" of the beam energy to the electrode potential is quite low, the potential is low enough that it can be built with off the shelf components.
-A second improvement is related to the Rb\textsuperscript{+} ions which are created together with the electrons, and are accelerated backward.
-It is important to ensure that these Rb\textsuperscript{+} ions are not incident upon an insulator to prevent issues related to charging and subsequent insulator breakdown.
-Also, when this ion beam is incident on a material, secondary (hot) electrons are created, which can also be accelerated downstream.
-A solution to these challenges is to use a metallic (grounded) mirror at \SI{45}{\degree} placed sufficiently close to the cathode.
-Refer figure (\ref{fig:RbDCAccelerator}).
-The Rb\textsuperscript{+} ion beam can then be deflected away from the axis and by suitable design, be dumped on the electrode.
-The resulting secondary electrons can then be directed backwards away from the on-axis beam.
-This symmetry breaking is implemented in a way that does not tangibly impact the beam dynamics of the `primary' electron beam, i.e. it is only significant in the region behind the electrode.
+While in existing designs, this is achieved through an indium tin oxide coated window as the negative electrode, this introduces issues related to charging of the window \cite{de_raadt_ultracold_2024}, which we overcome in this new design through the use of a cylindrical electrode with a central bore (`E' in Figure (\ref{fig:RbDCAccelerator})) to enable optical access of the trapping laser.
+The design requires a nominal operating voltage of \SI{-40.6}{\kilo\volt} for the electrode in order to produce a \SI{16.6}{\kilo\electronvolt} beam.
+This is because the Rb atoms are situated in between the negative electrode and ground electrode (`S' in Figure (\ref{fig:RbDCAccelerator})).